 It can take the form of various revenue streams from freemiums (where only a small percentage pays for the premium service, while most users will pick the basic, free service) to sponsorships (where a small number of sponsors pay to make the service available to a large segment of people who don’t pay for it).

 Uberized: dynamic pricing

-Dynamic pricing is the practice of having multiple price points based on several factors, such as customers segments, peak times of service and time-based consumption that allow the company applying dynamic pricing to make the transactions on the platform more scalable.
+Dynamic pricing is the practice of having multiple price points based on several factors, such as customer segments, peak times of service, and time-based consumption, that allows the company to apply dynamic pricing to make the transactions on the platform more scalable.

-This pricing strategy can work pretty well in case of service offered that can go through high volatility in terms of demand and offer, thus making it possible to scale revenues even when the volume of transactions grows exponentially.
+This pricing strategy can work pretty well in the case of services offered that can go through high volatility in demand and offer, thus making it possible to scale revenues even when the volume of transactions grows exponentially.